 Real Madrid CF 3-1 Feyenoord

-In a team boasting the world's two costliest players, Zinédine Zidane and Luís Figo, it was the unlikely figure of Esteban Cambiasso, a 22-year-old Argentinian midfielder, who proved Feyenoord's nemesis with a sizzling display on his European debut.
+In a team boasting the world's two costliest players, Zinedine Zidane and Luis Figo, it was the unlikely figure of Esteban Cambiasso, a 22-year-old Argentinian midfield player who has spent the last three seasons on loan in his homeland, who proved Feyenoord's nemesis with a sizzling display on his European debut.

-Roberto Carlos got the second himself six minutes later.
+Six minutes later the irrepressible Cambiasso was the architect of a quite superb goal from the man of the match, Roberto Carlos.
 Cambiasso played a one-two on the left flank before eluding Chris Gyan and slipping in Guti whose instinctive back-heel was curled into the net with his right instep by the rampaging left-back.

-Madrid maintained their high tempo after the break, but Feyenoord forced their way back into the game through Pierre van Hooijdonk.
-Paul Bosvelt - at last afforded some space to push forward - was felled on the edge of the box by Zidane in the 55th minute to present Van Hooijdonk with an identical free-kick opportunity from which he scored against BV Borussia Dortmund in the UEFA Cup final.
-Again, the giant Dutchman made no mistake, beating Iker Casillas to his right.
+Although Madrid started the second half determinedly, forcing a succession of corners, it was Feyenoord who struck first.
+Bosvelt - at last afforded a modicum of space to push forward - was felled on the edge of the box by Zidane in the 55th minute to present Van Hooijdonk with an identical free-kick opportunity from which he scored against BV Borussia Dortmund in the UEFA Cup final.
+Again, the giant Dutchman made no mistake, beating Casillas to his right.

-Feyenoord's recovery, however, was short-lived as Madrid restored their two-goal advantage just four minutes later.
-Cambiasso and Zidane combined to set up Figo who had time to pick out Guti at the far post, leaving the striker with the simple task of nodding the ball into an empty net.
+As if affronted by Feyenoord's audacity, Madrid restored their two-goal advantage four minutes later.
+Cambiasso and Zidane combined to set up Figo who had time to pick out Guti at the far post, leaving the striker - preferred here to the unsettled Fernando Morientes - with the simple task of nodding the ball into an empty net.

 ©UEFA.com 1998-2017.
 All rights reserved.